 If you try to use a card that’s past its expiration date, your purchase will be declined because the card is no longer valid.

 4. Fraud prevention

-If you’re using your card while traveling abroad or domestic, your issuer may assume that your card was stolen and lock the account.
+If you’re using your card while traveling, your issuer may assume that your card was stolen and lock the account.

 Additionally, your card issuer may decline your purchase if it doesn’t recognize your purchase pattern.
-For example, you may receive a temporary decline if you’ve never made a purchase of that amount before or if you’re attempting to make a purchase in a country where you don’t usually shop.
+For example, you may receive a temporary decline if you’ve never made a purchase above a certain amount before or if you’re attempting to make a purchase in a country where you don’t usually shop.